 a forcible overthrow of a government or social order in favor of a new system, [or any] dramatic and wide-reaching change in the way something works or is organized or in people’s ideas about it.

 This isn’t bad, as the second part covers scientific and artistic revolutions.
-But Goldstone wouldn’t like this: he’d say it fails to present a sufficient condition, and I’m inclined to agree.
+But Goldstone (quoted earlier) wouldn’t like this: he’d say it fails to present a sufficient condition, and I’m inclined to agree.
 Not any overthrow of government or wide-reaching change counts as a revolution.

 None of this is to say that dictionaries shouldn’t be used—they are useful for getting the basic idea of what something means.
-But if your goal is a deeper, theoretical understanding of something, dictionaries are very limited.
+But if your goal is a deeper, theoretical understanding of something, dictionaries are limited.

 Sometimes the search for necessary and sufficient conditions (Part 4) fails.
 Many of Plato’s early dialogues end without a successful definition of the central term, and the question is what to do then.
 We could just admit that we know very little about what’s being defined.
 (This seems to have been Socrates’ lesson.)
 A more drastic reaction is to say that conceptual analysis is impossible.
 Some philosophers have in fact thought that informative necessary and sufficient conditions cannot be obtained for any interesting terms.
 I think this is too pessimistic.
-But for the purposes of this last post, let’s assume that we can’t give necessary and sufficient conditions for terms such as “humanities” or “revolution”.
+But for the purposes of this last part, let’s assume that we can’t give necessary and sufficient conditions for terms such as “humanities” or “revolution”.
 Then what?

 One idea is to move to what’s called a “cluster definition”.
 Here’s the basic idea: instead of worrying about necessary and sufficient conditions for X, we first just think about all the conditions that are relevant to being X and list them.
 (This isn’t the list method from Part 3; what we’re listing are not examples of Xs, but conditions or criteria relevant to being X.) Suppose for example we’re trying to define “art”.
 What is it for something to be a work of art?
 Here’s a sample list of relevant conditions from a book by philosopher Denis Dutton.
 (To construct this list, I clipped short phrases from a review of Dutton’s book linked here.)